hpi-schul-cloud/schulcloud-server/apps/server/doc/architecture.md

 Notice that in the above example, the `PublicService` can be used anywhere within the ApiModule, including in the `ExampleUc`, whereas the `InternalRepo` can not.

+### Injectables

+Any functions that execute some kind of logic should be part of an injectable.
+This includes service functions, mappers, helpers, repository functions and the like.
+This ensures that they can be easily replaced in the future, or mocked away for testing purposes.

+Only type definitions, interfaces and similar definitions are allowed to be defined and used outside this injection framework.

+This means that there are no static classes, no functions outside a class, and no non-abstract classes that are not injectables.

 ## Horizontal Architecture

 The application is split into different modules that implement different parts of our domain.